 Staff knew what to do in a medical emergency and completed training in emergency resuscitation and basic life support every year.
-The practice procedures for dealing with medical emergencies were reviewed and discussed with staff on a three monthly basis and emergency scenarios were carried out to help ensure that staff remained skilled and confident in dealing with medical emergencies.

-Emergency equipment and medicines were available as described in recognised guidance.
+Emergency medicines and equipment were available as described in recognised guidance.
 Staff kept records of their checks to make sure these were available, within their expiry date, and in working order.
+Some of the emergency equipment, the oropharyngeal airways were past their use by date.
+The principal dentist ordered this equipment during the inspection and provided evidence shortly after the inspection that these were available and the checking procedures were reviewed and monitored.